 Hardware wallets are an important tool that enable you to take complete control of your crypto.
 Two of the main players in the field are Ledger and Trezor, who account for a significant part of users both within and outside of the Injective community.

-Shortly after beginning the Injective’s Equinox Staking competition, we have come across a re-occurring issue faced by our users that prevented many of them from participating.
+Shortly after beginning the Injective’s Equinox Staking competition, a re-occurring issue faced users that prevented many of them from participating.
 The problem was rooted in the long-lasting unresolved issue with the EIP-712 signatures on Trezor.